 The doctoral project is divided into three parts:

-- DM710 Developing Your Doctoral Project Proposal, a 0-unit online course on how to develop the doctoral project proposal.
-This course is offered twice a year, in Fall and Spring quarters.
+- DM710 Developing Your Doctoral Project Proposal, a 0-unit online course focused on developing the Doctoral Project Proposal.
+This course is offered twice a year, in the Fall and Spring quarters.

 - DM706 Doctoral Project.
-After the proposal is submitted and approved, students will register for the 4-unit doctoral project.
-In addition to tuition, there is a $300.00 fee which covers two professional style and format reviews and the binding of the doctoral project.
+After the proposal is approved, students will register for the 4-unit Doctoral Project Writing course.
+In addition to tuition, there is a $300.00 fee, which covers two professional style and format reviews and the binding of the doctoral project.

-Phase 1: Seminars (40 units).In cohort concentrations, the same group of students meet together online and for one- and two-week segments with a preset curriculum focused around the areas of interest listed below.
+Phase 1: Seminars (40 units).In cohort concentrations, the same group of students meet together online and for one- and two-week segments following a preset curriculum focused around the areas of interest listed below.

-The students joins one of the cohorts currently available:
+The students may join one of the cohorts currently available: